 Five years ago, on the 40th anniversary of the murders, the Chicago Sun-Times, revisited the case.
 The newspaper examined hundreds of page of court records and police documents and asked for the personal memories of those touched by the murders.
 Corazon declined requests for an interview; however, Chicago Daily News reporter, M.W.
 Newman, described the 4 foot 10 inch woman as "a blend of steel and lace."
 "Hey, without her identification, we wouldn't have nothing," remarked Jack Wallenda, the first homicide detective at the crime scene.
 "She was a petite little girl, you know.
 But what she went through, , it's unbelievable."

-How appropriate that the name Corazon Amurao means "heart of love" in Spanish!
+How appropriate that her given name, Corazon, means "heart of love" in Spanish!

 * Sources: Empire and Care: Nursing and Migration in Filipino American History by Catherine Ceniza Choy; People magazine, "An Unfathomable Evil," Paula Chin, December 23, 1991